JasonBock/BlazorTopToBottom/src/Jason/BlazingCollatz/BlazingCollatz.HtmlApplication/README.md

 dotnet build -c Debug/Release
 ```

-After building the app, the result is in the `bin/$(Configuration)/net7.0/browser-wasm/AppBundle` directory.
+After building the app, the result is in the `bin/$(Configuration)/net8.0/browser-wasm/AppBundle` directory.

 ## Run

-You can run the app from Visual Studio or the command-line:
+You can build the app from Visual Studio or the command-line:

 ```
 dotnet run -c Debug/Release